IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 rook-ceph-osd-prepare-worker5.body.cp.fyre.ibm.com-jclnq          0/1     Completed   0          4h16m
 ```

-### Install AIManager using GitOps
+### Install AI Manager

-Same as Ceph, you can follow same steps to install Cloud Pak for AI Manager using GitOps.
+Same as Ceph, you can follow the same steps to install Cloud Pak for Watson AIOps - AI Manager using GitOps.

-The parameters for Cloud Pak for Watson AIOps are as follows:
+The parameters for AI Manager are as follows:

 - GENERAL
-  - Application Name: anyname(like "aimanagerapp")
+  - Application Name: anyname (e.g.: "aimanager-app")
   - Project: default
   - SYNC POLICY: Automatic
 - SOURCE